MLaaS-idfCts/federer-training/6.Basic Kubernetes and OpenShift/README.md

-# 6.Basic Kubernetes and OpenShift
+# Basic Kubernetes and OpenShift

 What is Kubernetes:
 https://www.redhat.com/en/topics/containers/what-is-kubernetes